• Skip to primary navigation

 This should also possibly go without saying, but it’s important to do regular check-ins on your physician finder to make sure that it: a.) still functions properly, and b.) is still useful to the patients you are trying to target.
 Devices change, browsers change, and patients’ needs change.
 Your physician finder should evolve along with those changes.

 You should also make sure that you have analytics tracking on your physician finder to get insights on how people interact with it.
 Analytics can help you uncover issues like slow load times or unexpected behaviors.
-It can also help you identify the devices and browsers that are used by the majority of your users, so that you can prioritize optimizing for those specs.
-If you notice any unexpected or puzzling behaviors in your analytics data, you can even take it a step further and use a heatmapping tool like Mouseflow to get a better understanding of how users interact with the finder beyond clicks.
-If you have enough user data to work with, this can sometimes uncover opportunities for improvement that you may not have thought of.
+It can also help you identify the devices and browsers that are used by the majority of your users.
+You’ll want to prioritize optimizing for those specs.

 When building and updating your physician finder, the most important thing is to remember why you built it in the first place.
 It shouldn’t be built just to check off a box or because other companies do it.
 It should be built and maintained so that you can connect patients to doctors that use your devices and more importantly, the doctors that are the best fit for their healthcare needs.